qutip/qutip-tutorials/README.md

 The notebooks in this repository are stored in a Markdown format and thus have no outputs.
 To generate the outputs, follow the installation guide below.

+The notebooks are located in the folders `tutorials-v4` / `tutorials-v5`, where the version number stands for the QuTiP version they work with.

 ## Installation Guide

 To modify and execute the notebooks yourself, you have to install an